wild for farming

 Picture: Will and Aly stand in their chicken pasture in early spring.

 We have worked on organic, regenerative and biodynamic farms throughout our careers and are committed to chemical-free farming on our own land.
-We feed our chickens the very best certified organic (always non-GMO) chicken feed to supplement the food they find in our grassy fields.
+We feed our chickens the very best certified organic (corn-free, soy-free, non-GMO) chicken feed to supplement the food they find in our grassy fields.

-The pastured chickens are part of a long-term plan to rejuvenate our topsoil while creating a healthy, diversified farm with veggies, poultry and pastures.
+Pastured chickens are part of a long-term plan to rejuvenate our topsoil while creating a healthy, diversified farm with veggies, cover crop, poultry and pastures.